101 – OCAD University

 - Contact Information

-- A $50 fee, payable in advance to OCAD University is required to cover the cost of the portfolio assessment or review of supplementary application materials.
+- A non-refundable $25 fee, payable in advance to the OUAC, is required to cover the cost of the portfolio assessment or review of supplementary application materials.

 - Email is the primary communication tool for OCAD University.
 Important messages outlining the next steps required to complete your application and other information will be sent to the email address associated with your application.

-- After submitting an online application, add the “ocadu.ca” domain to your email “safe senders” list and check your junk-mail and spam folders regularly.
+- After submitting an application, add the “ocadu.ca” domain to your email “safe senders” list and check your junk mail and spam folders regularly.